cosmos/sdk-tutorials/README.md

 - Interact with the Cosmos Hub testnet to test the functionality of your blockchain
 - Use the liquidity module, known on the Cosmos Hub as Gravity DEX, to create liquidity pools so users can swap tokens
 - Publish your blockchain application to a Droplet on DigitalOcean
+- Connect to a testnet
+- Design, build, and run an app as a scavenger hunt game

 The code and docs for each tutorial are based on a specific version of the software.
 Be sure to follow the tutorial instructions to download and use the right version.

 Use the tutorials landing page as your entry point to articles on [Cosmos blog](https://blog.cosmos.network/), videos on [Cosmos YouTube](https://www.youtube.com/c/CosmosProject/videos), and ways to get help and support.

 This repo manages and publishes the tutorials.
-For details, see [CONTRIBUTING](CONTRIBUTING.md).
+For details, see [CONTRIBUTING](CONTRIBUTING.md) and [TECHNICAL-SETUP](TECHNICAL-SETUP.md).